 Mountain Standard Time- Includes the central-west part of North America.
 Military zone T

-Pacific Standard Time- Includes the westernmost part (pacific coast) of North America (except Alaska).
+Pacific Standard Time- Includes North America's westernmost part (pacific coast) (except Alaska).
 Military zone U

 Alaska Standard Time- Includes Alaska.
 Military zone V

 Hawaii Standard Time- Includes Hawaii Islands, French Polynesia, and other islands in the Pacific ocean.
 Military zone W